 On this page:

-For projects involving environmental programs and environmental information operations, EPA assistance agreement recipients must implement or have implemented a quality system conforming to the American National Standard ASQ/ANSI E4:2014 Quality management systems for environmental information and technology programs—Requirements with guidance for use.
-This is referred to as a by EPA.
-The quality program shall be applied to all environmental programs within the scope of the assistance agreement.
+For projects involving environmental information operations, EPA assistance agreement recipients must implement or have implemented a quality system conforming to the American National Standard ASQ/ANSI E4:2014 Quality management systems for environmental information and technology programs—Requirements with guidance for use.
+The quality program shall be applied to all environmental information operations within the scope of the assistance agreement.
 Environmental information operations is a collective term that encompasses the collection, production, evaluation, or use of environmental information and the design, construction, and operation of environmental technology.
 Environmental Information can include data and information that describe environmental processes or conditions direct measurements of environmental parameters or processes; analytical laboratory testing results of environmental conditions (e.g., geophysical or hydrological conditions); information on physical parameters or processes collected using environmental technologies; calculations or analyses of environmental information; information provided by models; and information data compiled or obtained from databases, software applications, decision support tools, websites, existing literature.